shotgun-sh/shotgun-alpha/README.md

 2. **Research What Exists** - Ask in plain English: "How do we handle auth?"
 Shotgun queries your code graph AND searches npm, GitHub, docs.
 3. **Choose Your Mode** - Research → Specify → Plan → Tasks → Export.
 Start anywhere.
 Each mode has specialized agents.
 4. **Review & Guide** - Watch agents work in your terminal.
 See what they find.
 Approve key decisions.
-5. **Export to Any Tool** - Export to Claude.md, Copilot, Cursor, Jira, Linear.
-Your specs include guardrails and context.
+5. **Export to Any Tool** - Export artifacts into agents.md format to drive downstream tools

 ---